 With your choice made, check out my next article detailing the process of changing my tires out to the Michelin’s.

-I found this neat video on YouTube where someone got the same size Michelin’s for all three compounds and did a really decent comparison, rating them relatively for different scenarios (Street, Track, Wet).
+I also found this neat video on YouTube where someone got the same size Michelin’s for all three compounds and did a really decent comparison, rating them relatively for different scenarios (Street, Track, Wet).
 Really worth the 13 minutes to watch and help decide which compound suits what you are after.
 Me, I am sticking with the well rounded Pilot Sport 4S.
 Check it out here….

 What tires are you using on your Aston Martin?
 Take a second and add your vote to the poll below.
 Its always neat to hear what others are using, often it gives us the courage to change from stock when we see it working well for others.
 If you are using something other than the tires I noted here, please leave a comment down below with your experience.